It started as an aspiring personal lifestyle among the eco-conscious community, and now it has become a national goal.

 Not everything can be suitably reused, but a lot of our wastes are in fact recyclable.

-Just in case we overestimate our appetite, remember to segregate excess food waste from general wastes so that they can be recycled on and off site to produce non-potable water, liquid nutrients, compost or energy.
+Remember to segregate excess food waste from general wastes.
+Then, they can be recycled on and off site to produce non-potable water, liquid nutrients, compost or energy.

 3) Stay committed

 2019 is the Year Towards Zero Waste and not just a year of zero waste.
-With more and more innovative reusable products emerging in the market, we must remember that this eco-friendly lifestyle is not just a fad.
-With every reusable product we purchase, it is a conscious decision to reduce as much waste as we can, for as long as they allow us to!
+With more innovative reusable products emerging in the market, remember that this eco-friendly lifestyle is not just a fad.

-While the businesses and the government become increasingly accountable for resource use, waste production and waste treatment, assuring consumers that their recycling and waste reduction efforts are not in vain, our progress towards a zero-waste nation is ultimately dependent on our choices.
+While businesses and the government become increasingly accountable for resource use, waste production and waste treatment, our progress towards a zero-waste nation is ultimately dependent on our choices.

-While critics of the personal zero-waste lifestyle question the impact an individual can have on the environment, as Margaret Mead put it, “Never doubt that a small group of thoughtful, committed citizens can change the world; indeed, it is the only thing that ever has”.
+As Margaret Mead put it, “Never doubt that a small group of thoughtful, committed citizens can change the world”.
 So let’s join in on Singapore’s footsteps and march towards a zero-waste future together.